Bronco Spotlight: Olyvea Davis

-SEO Junior Analyst
+SEO Junior Analyst at GTB

 I work in search engine optimization (SEO), which is a complex topic that is not very well-known to other departments but relates to all aspects of digital marketing--from web design and content to metrics and coding.
 In my position, I recommend improvements for and optimize one of the Ford websites so that it is more likely to appear in search results on search engines like Google.
 I write metadata (which is mostly the title and description that appear in the search results when someone searches for something), recommend website improvements, perform keyword research (to see what search terms are the most popular) using tools like Adobe Analytics and Google Search Console, and request edits and improvements that align with SEO best practices.